knah/VRCMods/README.md

 This mod provides an UI for changing VRChat's built-in dynamic bone and particle limiter settings.
 Refer to VRChat docs [for particle limiter](https://docs.vrchat.com/docs/avatar-particle-system-limits#particle-limiter-configuration-description) and [for dynamic bone limiter](https://docs.vrchat.com/docs/avatar-dynamic-bone-limits) for a detailed description of what these settings do.
 Changing these settings should not require game restart.
-Requires UIExpansionKit.
+Requires UI Expansion Kit.
 Settings are placed into the Mod Settings menu.

 ## SparkleBeGone
 This mod allows removing start and end sparkles from VR laser pointers, as well as recoloring them.